rafgraph/detect-it/README.md

-detectIt.hasTouchEventsApi === true; // the browser supports the touch events api detectIt.hasPointerEventsApi === true; // the browser supports the pointer events api detectIt.maxTouchPoints; // max number of touch points supported if the device is touchOnly or hybrid
+detectIt.hasTouchEventsApi === true; // the browser supports the touch events api detectIt.hasPointerEventsApi === true; // the browser supports the pointer events api

+detectIt.hasTouch === true; // this is a touch capable device (no inference about api) detectIt.maxTouchPoints; // max number of touch points supported

 detectIt.primaryHover === 'hover' / 'none'; // can the primary pointing system easily hover
 detectIt.primaryPointer === 'fine' / `coarse` / 'none'; // how accurate is the primary pointing system